The Future of

 Prop Router

-Deep dive into PFORK's architecture, implementation details, and technical design decisions.
-Built to answer Toly's call for a high-performance perpetual DEX on Solana.
+Deep dive into PFORK's architecture, implementation, and design decisions.

 System Overview

-PFORK (Percolator Fork) is a self-contained perpetual DEX engine that lives in one Solana account slab for low latency and on-chain compute efficiency.
-It handles LP, risk, matching, and position management internally, providing a complete trading infrastructure in a single program.
-The architecture is inspired by traditional exchange designs but optimized for Solana's parallel execution model.
+PFORK (Percolator Fork) is a self-contained perpetual DEX engine that lives in one Solana account slab.
+It handles LP, risk, matching, and position management internally, providing complete trading infrastructure in a single program optimized for Solana's parallel execution model.

-All data in one Solana slab for maximum efficiency and minimal memory access overhead
+All data in one contiguous slab for minimal compute overhead

-Matching, risk, and LP logic built-in with no external dependencies
+Matching, risk, and LP logic built-in with zero external deps

 Memory Layout & Slab Architecture